NaturalHistoryMuseum/scratchpads.org/README.md

 ## Adding pages & resources

+### Updating site list

+The site list data is collected by the [scratchpads usage](https://github.com/NaturalHistoryMuseum/scratchpads-usage) project.
+Copy the sites-list json into _data/sites.json - don't forget to update the _data/stats.json with the collection date.

 ### Blog posts

 To add a new blog post/news item, add a markdown file to the _posts directory, with a date and a filename.